How to Better Understand the Customer, Part 1. Customer Journey Mapping

 For example, to solve critical points, the bank will add more information about mortgage loans to the site and create a chat with an online consultant, so that customers do not have to find out additional questions by phone.

-The customer journey map is not easy, but extremely effective thing.
+The customer journey map is not easy, but it's an extremely effective thing.
 We have collected all the steps to build a single checklist: peek, use, make up!

 - Study product users, closed lost customers, and customers of competitors.
 Analyze the goals, problems, hobbies and behavior of your target audience.